jakkra/ZSWatch/README.md

 - Bluetooth LE communications with [GadgetBridge](https://codeberg.org/Freeyourgadget/Gadgetbridge) Android app.
 - Also support Bluetooth Direction Finding so the watch can act as a tag and is trackable using any [u-blox AoA antenna board](https://www.u-blox.com/en/product/ant-b10-antenna-board)
 - Multiple Watchfaces showing:
-   - Standard stuff as time, date, battery
+   - Standard stuff such as time, date, battery
    - Weather
    - Step count
-   - Number unread notifications
+   - Number of unread notifications
    - Environmental data
    - ...
 - Pop-up notifications